lbechberger/ML4NLP/doku_in_progress.md

 ### Additional feature of shared entities

-One conclusion drawn from chapter?? (last) is that the usage of only one feature is sufficient to achieve the same classification performance as the combination of all features.
+One conclusion drawn from chapter?? (last) is that the usage of only one feature is sufficient to achieve the same classification performance as the combination of all features ??.
 In other words, the features hold redundant information.
 That can be taken as a hint for the usefulness of additional features.
 We implemented the similarity of named entities in news articles as an additional feature.
 The KnowledgeStore database holds information about mentions in Wikinews articles.
 One type of a mention is the referrence to an entity, which gives a link to a DBpedia entry.
 Entities can be for example persons or places.
 A similarity measure between articles is the share of entities that are named in the articles.
 The mentions of an article can be accessed via the property 'ks:hasMention'.
 If a mention refers to an entity, that entity can be retrieved using the property 'ks:refersTo' of the mention.
 Oddly enough, when a mention has the type 'nwr:EntityMention', the property 'ks:refersTo' often doesn't lead to an entity, which lessens the amount of recognized entities in an article.
 Consequentially, the similarity of two articles measured by the share of entities that are named in the articles is reduced.
 Nevertheless, we implemented the feature of common entities.
 It can be turned on via the parameter *use_entity_feature* in the feature_extraction.py script.
 Yet, when using that feature, the time to calculate the features rapidly rises.
 In out testruns, enabling the entity feature led to an increase of the time needed to extract all features by the factor of 12.
 Therefore, we didn't use that feature in the final version of *feature_extraction.py*.